Psoriasis vs. Eczema: Differences on the Face, Scalp, and Other Areas | MyPsoriasisTeam

 Psoriasis vs. Eczema on the Legs

-Psoriasis is often found on knees and legs.
+Psoriasis is often found on the knees and legs.
 The type of psoriasis dictates the size of the spots, from smaller and widespread (guttate psoriasis) to larger plaques (plaque psoriasis).
 Eczema on the legs tends to form where the skin folds, such as behind the knees, whereas psoriasis is usually on the knee itself.

 Psoriasis vs. Eczema: Below the Surface

 Although the skin symptoms of psoriasis and eczema can look and feel similar, the conditions are very different below the surface of the skin.
-Eczema is frequently related to allergies; many people with eczema also have food allergies, seasonal allergies and asthma.
+Eczema is frequently related to allergies.
+Many people with eczema also have food allergies, seasonal allergies, and asthma.

 Causes of Psoriasis vs. Eczema